 by John Brown,

-In the summer of 1849, the first Bloomington Ferry began operations next to the Minnesota River bottoms.
+You have the option to cross under three bridges by riding the trails here along the Minnesota River.
+The first is the Bloomington Ferry Bridge.
+Started in the summer of 1849, the Bloomington Ferry began operations next to the Minnesota River bottoms.
 It carried people from the Bloomington shores to Shakopee.
 Exactly 40 years later, the first Bloomington Ferry Bridge was opened.
 Carrying people, carriages, and motorists across the river for over 100 years.
-No longer open to auto traffic, the current pedestrian bridge is a beautiful arch, spanning the Minnesota River and connecting Bloomington to the Highway 101 trail to Shakopee.
-The Bridge is also the starting point for The Minnesota River Bottoms trail.
-The River Bottoms are some of the metro areas’ last natural trails, famous for mountain biking, hiking, fishing, and bird watching.
+No longer open to auto traffic, the trailhead here on the west side of Bloomington is a good starting point.

 What are the Minnesota river bottoms?